 You can set this up as an automation in ConvertKit*, so that any time someone subscribes to your freebie, they get sent to your welcome email (which is set up as an “email sequence” in ConvertKit, even if it’s just one email).

 The beauty of ConvertKit email sequences is that the same email address can’t receive the email sequence more than once, so if the person clicks on three of your links to freebies and signs up for all of them, they won’t receive your welcome email three times.
 They’ll just get it the first time they sign up, and that’s it.

 If you’re going to have multiple opt-in freebies, then signing up for ConvertKit is a MUST*.
 You can get by with MailChimp if you only have one opt-in freebie, but as soon as you add even just one or two more, it’s going to be a nightmare to manage.
-Do yourself a favor and spend the $29 each month on ConvertKit.
+Do yourself a favor and invest in ConvertKit.
 You will love it as much as I do!